 In January 2022, we acquired Forensic Logic for a purchase consideration of \$31.6 million, consisting of \$4.9 million in cash, subject to working capital adjustments, and 464,540 shares of our common stock valued at \$14.3 million.
 The purchase consideration also included a contingent earnout payable up to \$20.0 million based on Forensic Logic's revenues generated during the years ended December 31, 2022 and 2023.
 Up to \$9.5 million in contingent earnout will be payable based on Forensic Logic's revenues generated during 2022.
 An additional amount up to \$10.5 million contingent earnout will be payable based on Forensic Logic's revenues during 2023.
 The amounts are payable within approximately 120 days after the end of 2022 and 2023, respectively.
-During the three months ended June 30, 2022, we recorded an adjustment of \$3.4 million to decrease the estimated Forensic Logic contingent earnout payable, which was reduced for 2022 but increased for 2023.
+During the three and nine months ended September 30, 2022, we recorded an adjustment of \$5.4 million, respectively, to decrease the estimated Forensic Logic contingent earnout payable based upon revised estimated 2022 and 2023 revenue targets related to delays in expected contracts (see Note 5 to our condensed consolidated financial statements).